I finally finished ‘Clarissa’ a couple of weeks ago.

-His scheming is sometimes ludicrous – for instance, wishing to test Clarissa’s feelings for him, he doses himself with the emetic ipecacuanha and he sends out for blood from the butchers to mix the vomit to convince Clarissa that he is dangerously ill ( of course, she is duly compassionate).
+His scheming is sometimes ludicrous – for instance, wishing to test Clarissa’s feelings for him, he doses himself with the emetic ipecacuanha, then sends out for blood from the butchers to mix with his vomit to convince Clarissa that he is dangerously ill ( of course, she is duly compassionate).

 Clarissa is an impossible seventeen year old ( the more extraordinary as she ages two years in eight months and is nineteen at the time of her death).
 She is always virtuous and dutiful.

 She does appear to give way, very early in the novel, to one fit of spite when she describes her sister Bella as having ‘a high fed face’ but even this may be a fault in his ‘epistolary method’.
 This remark is more suited to the acid pen of Anna Howe than that of the high-minded Clarissa.
 Her purity is such that nothing can soil even to her ruffles – these remain unsoiled in the grubby ‘spunging house’.